Jean-Baptiste Olivier: Army of Naples

 At the Trebbia, Olivier's division included the 12th Line (1,374), 30th Line (1,480), and 73rd Line (1,980) Infantry Regiments, the 7th (327) and 19th (361) Chasseurs à cheval Regiments, and 304 gunners and sappers, a total of 5,826 men.
 Macdonald's bold offensive was anticipated by France's enemies; Alexander Suvorov moved the Austro-Russian army by forced marches to oppose him.
 On 17 June, Macdonald launched an attack by the 18,700 troops that were available.
 As the day wore on, the Austro-Russian forces increased in numbers from 5,000 to 30,656; the French withdrew behind the Trebbia River.
 The divisions of Olivier and Montrichard reached the battlefield at 2:30 pm on 18 June.
 They attacked the Austrians opposing them, but were forced back behind the Trebbia.

 Olivier's division was supposed to attack at 10:00 am on 19 June, but had to wait because Montrichard's division was late.
-At 11:00 am, Olivier's assault was delivered and it surprised and routed the Austrians facing it.
+At 11:00 am, Olivier's assault was delivered, and it surprised and routed the Austrians facing it.
 The French troops were only halted when Johann I, Prince of Liechtenstein led a cavalry charge against their left flank.
 On Olivier's left, Montrichard's assault was met with intense fire and collapsed in rout.
 With no support on its left, Olivier's division was compelled to withdraw.
 Macdonald decided to retreat that evening, though every Allied attempt to cross to the east bank of the Trebbia had been beaten back.
-The French defeat was the result of attacking across too wide of a front and poor cooperation between the divisions.
+The French defeat was the result of attacking across too wide a front and poor cooperation between the divisions.
 The French suffered 1,600 killed and abandoned 502 officers and 7,183 men wounded in Piacenza.
 These totals included wounded Generals Olivier, Jean-Baptiste Dominique Rusca, and Jean-Baptiste Salme who became Allied prisoners.
 Olivier, who lost a leg, told Macdonald, "I shed my blood for the Republic: it is nothing; how go our affairs?"